allen-n/exit-detector/README.md

 ### Software Requirements
 * Arduino IDE (get it [here](https://www.arduino.cc/en/main/software)) or VS Code with Arduino Extension.
 Really, anything that will let you compile and run code for an Arduino.
+*
 * *More information TBD*

+### TODOs:
+- Add a temperature sensor for temperature compensation in distance sensing.

 ## Usage